Farever Warrior Guide: Rage, Skills, And Best Build

 |---|---|

 The biggest mistake is treating Rage like something that must be spent the second it appears.
 Warrior feels stronger when Rage is saved for enemy groups, dangerous pressure, or a clean burst window.
 A Warrior with banked Rage has options.
-A Warrior with empty Rage has confidence, which is nice but does not hit for 150% physical damage.
+A Warrior with empty Rage has confidence, which is nice, but confidence does not knock anything across the room.

 Raging Smash Explained

-Raging Smash is the Warrior’s signature skill, costing 10 Rage to deal 150% physical damage and knock back nearby enemies.
+Raging Smash is the Warrior’s signature Rage spender, striking the ground to damage nearby enemies and knock them back.

-This is the core Warrior skill.
-It gives the class close range burst and enemy control in one button.
-The damage helps clear threats, while the knockback gives the Warrior breathing room when enemies crowd in too hard.
+This is the core Warrior payoff.
+It gives the class close range impact and enemy control in one button.
+The knockback gives Warrior breathing room when enemies crowd in too hard, while the area hit helps punish groups that stack near the front line.

 |---|---|

 Raging Smash should be used when both parts of the skill matter.
-Using it for damage alone can work, but the best value comes when nearby enemies can be hit and pushed back.
+Using it for damage alone can work, but the best value comes when nearby enemies can be hit and displaced.
 That makes it a better answer to crowded melee pressure than a random single target dump.

 Warrior Skills And Defensive Tools

-Warrior has confirmed damage, control, and defensive tools through Raging Smash, Charge, and Ignore Pain.
+Warrior has confirmed damage, control, defense, group support, and burst tools through Raging Smash, Charge, Infinite Rage, Ignore Pain, Battle Shout, Surging Force, Berserk, and Burst of Anger.

 Is Warrior Best As Tank Or DPS?